admin1

 Preparing the Wheel Surface

-1. Clean the Wheel: Use a degreaser or rubbing alcohol to remove dirt, grease, and grime from the wheel surface.
-This ensures the adhesive sticks properly.
+1. Clean the Wheel: Use a degreaser or rubbing alcohol to remove dirt, grease, and contaminants.

 Choosing the Right Weight

-• Weight Size: Use a wheel balancing machine to determine the exact weight needed.
-Too much or too little weight can throw off the balance.
+• Weight Size: Use a wheel balancing machine to determine the exact required weight.

-Did you know?
-Using the wrong weight can lead to uneven wheel balancing, causing vibrations and reducing tire life.
+Using an incorrect weight can lead to imbalance, vibration, and reduced tire life.

 Applying the Adhesive Wheel Weights